Business: Accounting

 Accounting is the measurement, processing, and communication of financial information about economic entities such as businesses and corporations.
 The modern field was established by the Italian mathematician Luca Pacioli in 1494.
 Accounting, which has been called the "language of business", measures the results of an organization's economic activities and conveys this information to a variety of users, including investors, creditors, management, and regulators.
 Practitioners of accounting are known as accountants.
 The terms "accounting" and "financial reporting" are often used as synonyms.

 Commerce

-The process of exchanging goods and services.
+Commerce is the process of exchanging goods and services.

+It is not just a single activity, but a set of activities that includes trade (buying and selling goods and services) and auxiliary services or aids to trade, that includes communication and marketing, logistics, finance, banking, insurance, and legal services related to trade.
+Business is also defined as engaging in commerce, as these are done in all businesses.

 Finance

 Finance is a field that deals with the study of money and investments.
 It includes the dynamics of assets and liabilities over time under conditions of different degrees of uncertainty and risk.

 In the context of business and management, finance deals with the problems of ensuring that the firm can safely and profitably carry out its operational and financial objectives; i.e. that it: (1) has sufficient cash flow for ongoing and upcoming operational expenses, and (2) can service both maturing short-term debt repayments, and scheduled long-term debt payments.

 Finance also deals with the long term objective of maximizing the value of the business, while also balancing risk and profitability; this includes the interrelated questions of (1) capital investment, which businesses and projects to invest in; (2) capital structure, deciding on the mix of funding to be used; and (3) dividend policy, what to do with "excess" capital.